Rubber band ligation

 Rubber band ligation (RBL) is an outpatient treatment procedure for internal hemorrhoids of any grade.
 There are several different devices a physician may use to perform the procedure, including the traditional metal devices, endoscopic banding, and the CRH O'Regan System.

-With rubber band ligation, a small band is applied to the base of hemorrhoid, stopping the blood supply to the hemorrhoidal mass.
-The hemorrhoid will shrink and fibrosis within a few days with shriveled hemorrhoidal tissue and band falling off during normal bowel movements - likely without the patient noticing.
+With rubber band ligation, a small band is applied to the base of the hemorrhoid, stopping the blood supply to the hemorrhoidal mass.
+The hemorrhoid will shrink and fibrose within a few days with shriveled hemorrhoidal tissue and band falling off during normal bowel movements—likely without the patient noticing.